seanforyou23/training-scenarios/react/react-customize/step3.md

 2) <strong>Make the card selectable.</strong>

-Locate the `Card` component and add a new property `isSelectable` to allow selection of individual cards.
+Further extend the `Card` component by adding a new property `isSelectable` to allow selection of individual cards.

 The opening tag for the Card component should now look like the following: